- Location of Entry Hole:

 - normally the entry hole is placed slightly anterior to the insertion of the PCL (6 mm from center) on to the femur;

-- excessive posterior placement most often results from mis-judging top of intercondylar notch (due to inadequate debridement of notch osteophytes);
+- excessive posterior placement most often results from mis-judging top of intercondylar notch (due to inadequate debridement

-- placement of the drill hole too posterior can lead to flexion of the femoral component, which will complicate the subsequent femoral cuts,
+- placement of the drill hole too posterior can lead to flexion of the femoral component, which will complicate the subsequent

-and will lead to incomplete knee extension;
+femoral cuts, and will lead to incomplete knee extension;

-- generally the drill hole should be made 1 cm above the roof of the intercondylar notch, which will keep the guide rod in center of medullary canal;
+- generally the drill hole should be made 1 cm above the roof of the intercondylar notch, which will keep the guide rod in center

 - vent the intramedullary canal by widening the drill hole in an AP direction (using a ronguer);

-- to assure that the medullary canal is unobstructed, pass the medullary rod into the drill hole and up the medullary canal of the femur;
+- to assure that medullary canal is unobstructed, pass the medullary rod into the drill hole and up the medullary canal of the femur;

-- avoid pushing IM guide too far in, as the femoral bow will add some extension to the distal cutting block and may lead to notching and fracture;
+- avoid pushing IM guide too far in, as the femoral bow will add some extension to the distal cutting block and may lead to

-- Meduallary Guides:
+- Extra-Meduallary Guides:

-- if properly applied, IM femoral alignment systems are accurate to w/in 1-2 degs of varus or valgus, & are more accurate than extramedullary jigs;
+- if properly applied, IM femoral alignment systems are accurate to w/in 1-2 degs of varus or valgus, & are more accurate than

-- use of extrameduallary alignment systems may be indicated in the case of ipsilateral hip arthroplasty with a long femoral
+- use of extrameduallary alignment systems may be indicated in the case of ipsilateral hip arthroplasty with a long

-component, mal-alignment following a femoral fracture, or in the case of excessive excessive anterior bowing;
+femoral component, mal-alignment following a femoral fracture, or in the case of excessive excessive anterior bowing;

-- radiograph of the entire femur is needed, so that when the IM guide is used, allowances can be made for bowing or deformity;
+- radiograph of the entire femur is needed, so that when the IM guide is used, allowances can be made for bowing or deformity

 Effect of rotation on the axial alignment of the femur.
 Pitfalls in the use a of femoral intramedullary guides in total knee arthroplasty.